Commercial Driver's License

 If driving a commercial motor vehicle as defined below, you are required to carry a medical examination certificate, even though you are not required to carry a CDL license.

-• Has a gross vehicle weight rating or gross combination weight rating of 4,536 kg (10,001 pounds) or more, whichever is greater or
+• Has a gross vehicle weight rating or gross combination weight rating of 4,536 kg (10,001 pounds) or more, whichever is greater.

 • Gross Combination Weight Rating (GCWR) shall be determined by the combined actual physical weight of the vehicle, including passengers, cargo, fuel, and all other items, and, if towing, the tongue weight.